12 minutes

 I can’t tell you how many times I’ve been on a team and there’s something about the system that’s very easy to screw up, but no one thinks about ways to make it harder to make that mistake.

-When I was doing iOS development, we were using CoreData, and subscribed to changes in the store in a bunch of views.
+When I was doing iOS development, used CoreData, and subscribed to changes from a bunch of views.
 The subscription callback came on the same thread that the change was triggered from.
-So sometimes that was the main thread, and sometimes it was a background thread.
-Importantly in iOS development, you can only make UI updates on the main thread.
-So a new change handler could be working fine, but then it would break when someone triggered a change from a background thread, or if you add a UI update later on.
+Sometimes that was the main thread, and sometimes it was a background thread.
+Importantly in iOS development, you can only make UI updates on the main thread, or your app crashes.
+So a new subscription could be working fine, but then it would break when someone triggered a change from a background thread, or if you add a UI update later on.

-I decided to fix it, and it took ten minutes to update our subscription layer to call subscribers on the main thread instead, which eliminated a whole class of crashes and removed mental load.
+I decided to fix it, and it took ten minutes to update our subscription layer to call subscribers on the main thread instead, which eliminated a whole class of crashes, and a bit of mental load.

-I’m not trying to be like “look at these idiots not fixing an obvious issue with the codebase, it was obvious to me”, because it would have been obvious to anyone who thought about it for a few minutes.
+I’m not trying to be like “look at these idiots not fixing an obvious issue with the codebase, when it was obvious to me”, because it would have been obvious to anyone who thought about it for a few minutes.
 These things stick around a weird amount, because there’s never a natural time to address them.
-When you’re first getting onboarded, you’re not trying to change anything big, so you may think it’s weird but you shouldn’t go changing a bunch of things you’re still learning about.
+When you’re first getting onboarded, you’re not trying to change anything big.
+So you may think it’s weird, but you shouldn’t go changing a bunch of things you’re still learning about.
 Then when you’ve been on the team for a while, it sort of fades into the background.

 It’s a mindset shift.
 You just need to occasionally remind yourself that you are capable of making you and your team’s life easier, when these sorts of things are hanging around.